 After a few seconds I realized that to be embraced by these kind, well-meaning folks, who no doubt had many better things to do than take time out of their busy morning to comfort me, actually felt good.
 So afterward, I said, 'Wow, Frank, I sure am glad we ran into each other!' and shook the rat-faced guy’s hand, and we went our separate ways with smiles, waves and, on my part at least, a warm glow of gratitude.

 Everything was fine until around two the next morning, when I got up to use the bathroom and thought,

 That’s strange, I could swear I’m feeling a little nauseous."

 Or you can buy it from my very own createspace store.
-In which case I get higher royalties but you have to have, or set up, a createspace account, pay list price and forego the free shipping opp.
+In which case I get higher royalties but you pay list price and forego the free shipping opp.

 I'm working on a trailer.

 A thousand thanks for the support.